mkimacad/south_korean_election_forensics/README.md

 (Since I decided to break out of anonymity, I am cloning this repo to my academic github repo.)

+Some change is ongoing:

+I am now doing analysis that shows why the (Ferrari/Mebane) eforensics model has significant false-positive issues when fit to the Korean elections.

 ==========

 Code information: